gvanboven/DR-QI/Submission_Code/README.md

 # Model code
 The file `model_code_paper.ipynb` presents the code used in the paper:
-*On Text Classification Using a Rich Set of Demographic Features: Evidences for Sustainable Project Planning in Rural Communities*
+*At the Intersection of NLP and Sustainable Development:Exploring the Impact of Demographic-Aware Text Representationsin Modeling Value on a Corpus of Interviews*.

 In particular, we include the code use to train the following three models:
 * the baseline model,